E-commerce

 |---|---|---|

-High impact, high feasibility | Immediate priority | Fix an incorrect FAQ, add a missing pictogram |
+High impact, high feasibility | Immediate priority | Fix an incorrect FAQ, add a missing icon |

-High impact, low feasibility | Structured roadmap | Checkout flow redesign |
+High impact, low feasibility | Structured roadmap | Redesigning the checkout flow |

-Low impact, high feasibility | Batch of small improvements | Microcopy, internal links |
+Low impact, high feasibility | Set of small improvements | Microcopy, internal links |

-Low impact, low feasibility | Often postponed | Isolated requests, hardly repeatable |
+Low impact, low feasibility | Often deferred | Isolated, hard-to-replicate requests |

-Indicators to monitor (depending on your maturity)
+Indicators to track (depending on your maturity)

 NPS: useful for the overall trend if the collection method remains constant.